What is a short term loan?

 Your repayments will still include interest, as they would with long-term borrowing, and you will often find the interest rates are higher when compared with longer loans.
 However, if you only need to borrow a small amount of money, and you want to repay it quickly, then a short term loan is an option to consider.

 Morses Club could help when you face unexpected expenses or bills.
-We offer short term cash loans between £200 and £1,500, with repayment terms of 35 weeks for new customers, with an additional 52 week option for existing customers, depending on the amount you borrow.
+We offer short term cash loans between £300 and £1,000, with repayment terms of 35 or 52 weeks, depending on the amount borrowed.
+All loans are issued subject to an affordability assessment.

 How do Morses Club short term loans work?